nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221028194014/README.md

 - concept of `check header line lengths in script`

 ```
-165 zet/20221003150428/README.md generate wordlists username anarchy, generate from lists of names, from country and locale output all formats generate common usernames for country and localization
 144 zet/20221003151131/README.md active directory  GMSA group managed service account remote LDAP read GMSA passwords python script fix missing ConvertFrom-AdManagedPasswordBlob
 138 zet/20221003150867/README.md john the ripper find all file formats supported with a 2john script or tojohn use sed to process / execute multiple expressions statements
 137 zet/20221003150429/README.md generate wordlists username anarchy, generate from lists of names, from country and locale output all formats top 10k names from facebook